hantswilliams/HHA-504-2024/assignments_azure_gcp.md

 # Assignment: Deploying and Managing Containers with GCP Cloud Run and Azure Container Apps

 ## Objective
-The objective of this assignment is to provide you with hands-on experience in deploying and managing containers using GCP Cloud Run and Azure Container Apps.
+The objective of this assignment is to provide you with hands-on experience in deploying and managing containers using either GCP Cloud Run and Azure Container Apps.
 You will learn how to containerize an application with Docker and deploy it on both platforms.

 ## Instructions